ulvidamirli/my_personal_website/README.md

 ## Getting Started

-First set up and copy a Github API access token through your Github account settings.
+1. Create and copy a Github API access token through your Github account settings.
-Add an `.env` file using `.env.example` as example.
-And add your access token.
+2. Create an `.env` file in root directory using `.env.example` as example.
+Add your access token to `.env` file.
+3. In your Github repo settings, under the 'Features' section, enable 'Discussions'.

-Run the development server:
+4. Run the development server:
 ```bash
 npm run dev
 # or